sharwariakre/Threat_Watch/README.md

 # log_anomaly_detection

 AI-powered cybersecurity log analysis platform for SOC analysts.
-Upload a web server log file and get an instant AI-generated threat summary, anomaly detection with confidence scores, attack classification, an event timeline, and a remediation playbook — all in one dashboard.
+Upload a web server log file and get an instant AI-generated threat summary, anomaly detection with confidence scores, attack classification, an event timeline, and a remediation playbook.

 ---